 In early 2022, IAWH invited 12 women of various ethnicities between 30 and 85 from the District of Columbia, Maryland, Virginia, Pennsylvania, Ohio, and Georgia to help design a future 2022 event around menopause.
 Each woman contributed information about their lived experience, lifestyle, and preferences to help guide topics about the menopause conversation.

-The Menopause Out Loud [questionnaire] is available from August-September 2022.
+The Menopause Out Loud questionnaire is available here.
 We will gather your questions, thoughts, attitudes, and experiences related to menopause to bring more voices and perspectives to the events of this initiative.
 Your "lived experience" is what helps change all our lives.
-Please add your voice to the Menopause Out Loud conversation.
+Please add your voice to the Menopause Out Loud conversation here.